SirSundays/Simple-Digital-Number-Screen/README.md

 ## Background

 This project was a short 2 day project for me.
-My professor got some money for this a couple of years ago but no one every started this small project.
-I had some flexible time now and then so I just started working on it.
+My professor got some money for this a couple of years ago but no one ever started this small project.
+I had some flex time now and so I just started working on it.
 I liked to use skills of every tech area, this is really a Full Stack Project:
 - Frontend Programming (JavaScript / HTML)
 - Server Programming (Node.js)
 - Server Administration (Autostart + RaspAP)